Fondation Vuitton exterior view

 Concealed by the dense vegetation of its gardens, the Musée du quai Branly – Jacques Chirac, just next to the Eiffel Tower, is a true gem of contemporary architecture.
 Perched on stilts on the banks of the Seine, the building resembles a long bridge encrusted with multicoloured boxes.
 Designed by Jean Nouvel to provide a showcase for the art and civilisations of Africa, Asia, Oceania and the Americas, its shape mirrors its vocation as a builder of bridges between cultures.

-Things to do at the Musée du quai Branly - Jacques Chirac
+Thing to do at and around the musée du quai Branly

 Assiette de petits pois